 This article originally appeared on VICE Alps.
 The International Narcotics Control Board (INCB) is a United Nations body monitoring how states implement international drug-control conventions.
 In its annual report, which was presented yesterday in Berlin, the INCB analyzes the state of global drug use and provides a number of recommendations to help countries take control of drug issues among its citizens.

-This year's report focused especially on drug use among women and girls, which over the last few years has increased much more than drug use among men.
-Overdoses among women are increasing, and more and more women are being arrested for drug-related crimes.
+This year's report focused especially on drug use among women and girls, which over the past few years has increased much more than drug use among men.
+Overdoses among women are also increasing and more and more women are being arrested for drug-related crimes.
 But while a third of global drug users are women and girls, only one in five people who receive treatment for drug abuse is female.

-The INCB report urges countries to develop drug prevention policies that are gender-specific, but at the same time there's hardly any research focusing on differences in drug use between men and women.
-That's why the report – among other things – recommends that countries start collecting gender-specific information on drug users, prioritises health care for women addicted to drugs and addresses the stigma of drug abuse by women.
+The INCB report urges countries to develop drug-prevention policies that are gender-specific, but at the same time, there's hardly any research focusing on differences in drug use between men and women.
+That's why the report—among other things—recommends that countries start collecting gender-specific information on drug users, prioritizes healthcare for women addicted to drugs, and addresses the stigma of drug abuse by women.

 Werner Sipp is president of the INCB.
 I spoke to him to find out how the world can make more of an effort to effectively help female drug users.

 VICE: What are the most important findings of this year's study?

 Werner Sipp: The basic aim of this year's report was to highlight how important it is to view drug-related policies and programs through a gendered lens.
 The available data—which is pretty limited—shows that there's an increasing number of women among young drug users and among prisoners who are locked up for drug-related crimes.
 Countries rarely provide women with adequate treatment—and treatment is rarely specific for women.
 Why should countries approach drug use in women differently than drug use in men?